pouriya/gen_fw/README.md

 Generic firewall process for Erlang/Elixir.
 It's an Erlang process between client processes and server process/port and prevents receiving some unwanted Erlang messages from server process/port.

 ## When to use **gen_fw**?
 When writing new server process, It's better to receive all messages and handle unwanted messages in that process instead of using `gen_fw`.
-But when you are using some generic behaviour or someone else's library and you don't want your client processes send everything (even wrongly) to server process/port, `gen_fw` is your firned.
+But when you are using some generic behaviour or someone else's library and you don't want your client processes send everything (even wrongly) to server process/port, `gen_fw` is your friend.
 In below example i will show you how to prevent client process call `supervisor:terminate/2` successfully for your supervisor.

 ## How to use?
 To starting main process you have to give its `MFA` to `gen_fw` and `gen_fw` will start itself and main process in order.
 Note that if you want to register main process, you have to **give** its register name to `gen_fw` and `gen_fw` will register itself.